voscarmv/aimessagestore/README.md

 Message storage and retrieval backend for [@voscarmv/aichatbot](https://www.npmjs.com/package/@voscarmv/aichatbot)

-## Install
+## Usage

+You may use this as per [the demo.](https://github.com/voscarmv/aibot)

-You may install `postgresql` and create a new username, password and database, with this script:
+Or as a standalone backend for a @voscarmv/aichatbot project.
+For that, install `postgresql` and create a new username, password and database, with this script:

 ```bash
 #!/bin/bash